AKSW/docs.ontowiki.net/How-to-create-and-publish-a-SKOS-taxonomy-in-5-minutes.md

 In a real world case you would have deployed OntoWiki on a server reachable by some specific URL.
 Lets assume that URL is `http://www.products.com`.
 After the following steps the resources created in this examples would then be resolvable by accessing them with a browser, for example by visiting `http://www.products.com/owl_Class/Jewellery`.
+This means that all resources created in OntoWiki are automatically published.

 ## <a id="taxonomy"></a>The example taxonomy